anhgelus/manhunt-plugin/README.md

 # Manhunt Plugin

-A plugin aiming to add some useful utilities for the manhunt game
+A plugin aiming to add some useful utilities for the manhunt game.

+This plugin need the [GameLibrary](https://modrinth.com/plugin/gamelibrary) to work!

 ## Features

 - [x] Customizable compass
 - [x] Customizable player tracking
 - [x] Game start, game pause, game end
+- [x] GUI to select the player to track

 ## Commands